thisisrandy/catan-randomizer/README.md

   of those numbers are rolled or drawn from the Event Card stack, distribute fish to players with cities or settlements adjacent to the lake and then roll/draw again until a number 3-11 comes up.
+- _Barbarian Attack_: As described in the manual.
+Numbers and terrain are shuffled in two separate ("inner" and "outer") groups.
+It isn't possible to construct the inner group with fewer than 11 pips per intersection, so make sure to adjust your constraints accordingly.

 ### Explorers & Pirates